 Religion might not have developed if our world was an ideal, perfect place, full of happiness and eternal stability.
 But unfortunately that’s not the case.
 The world we live in is full of uncontrollable and painful events, including the worst one – the unpredictable and unavoidable inevitability of death.
 Faced with constant sufferings and fears, people desperately needed salvation and emancipation – a hope or higher standard that will never, ever betray us as long as we do the right thing.
 Believe and you will be saved – that was the message of religion.

 Religion is about an unalterable/supreme truth that stands firm on the shaky ground that is called reality, where nothing is certain and can be taken for granted.
 If our world was full of obstacles to happiness and fulfillment, religion had to become everything that reality was NOT: absolute, supreme, eternal and 100% embracing and forgiving.
 If reality was an accumulation of spontaneous and uncontrollable events, religion had to be an inalterable truth beyond anyone’s reach.
 For many monotheistic religions including Christianity, that truth is called God.
 God is the supreme existence that created everything and gave the world order, a being on which we can rely.
 God is the ultimate being and nothing or no one can be greater him.

 But in Buddhism, things look completely different.
 It does not have God-like entity.
 Instead, Buddha, who found Buddhism in the 5~6th century BCE, taught that the only absolute truth in this world is NOTHINGNESS.
 Complete emptiness.
 Zero.
 Nada.
 The religious truth, and the core teaching of Buddhism is that the true face of this world is nothingness.

 In a nutshell, Christianity versus Buddhism is about God or nothingness.

-But it is confusing.
-How a religion can work without God, and how nothingness – if it was literally about no substances in it – compares to God?
+But this is confusing.
+How can a religion work without God, and how can the concept of nothingness – no substance at all – compare to God?
+How do you worship nothingness?